 Why this recipe works

 This was a really popular dish at a country club restaurant I worked at for several years and is similar to Chili's Cajun shrimp pasta.
 It's basically a simple alfredo sauce with the addition of Cajun seasoning.
-The additional seasoning gives it a little heat and cuts through the richness of your normal alfredo sauce.
+The additional seasoning gives it a little heat and cuts through the richness of the alfredo sauce.
+The shrimp adds sweetness that pairs perfectly with the creamy, spicy Cajun alfredo.

 - Heavy Cream